×

 Functions

-A function can be reused any number of times and anywhere in the program
+A function can be called any number of times from different parts of the program.

 Types of Functions